Hannah Xue doesn't know how to drive.

 That "new stuff" encompasses one of the most disruptive forces in the automotive industry today: autonomous (also known as driverless) cars.

-Although Haque and Xue didn't have a single class together in their first semester at Cornell Tech, they had heard of each other.
+Although Haque and Xue hadn't worked together in their first semester at Cornell Tech, they knew of each other's skills and experience.
 So, when winter break rolled around and they had to select partners to create a specialization project — a necessary component of the Connective Media program at the Jacobs Technion-Cornell Institute — they decided to join forces.

 “We both have a background in design and thought we'd make a fantastic team," said Haque.
 “Because this is a new realm, it requires more critical thinking in terms of what would happen when autonomous cars become a thing."